Nutrition for Stroke Survivors

 An example of what I recently ate in a day to reach 800 grams.

-As Kelly and Juliet Starrett write in their book Built to Move “The easiest way to hit 800 grams is to include fruits and vegetables at every meal and snack.”
+In their book Built to Move, Kelly and Juliet Starrett write, “The easiest way to hit 800 grams is to include fruits and vegetables at every meal and snack.”

 The challenge was also a fun way to experiment with different fruits and vegetables that I didn’t even know existed.